nerves-networking/vintage_net/README.md

 * `hw_path` matches `/devices/virtual` (such as `lo0`, `ppp0` etc.)
 * A second interface's `hw_path` matches an interface that has already been renamed.
 This *should* never happen.

+## Power Management

+Some devices require additional work to be done for them to become available.
+Examples of this are:

+1. Setting a GPIO to enable power to the module
+2. Loading a Linux kernel module that is not automatically loaded via the default mechanisms
+3. Running `usb_modeswitch` to change the USB interface to the appropriate state
+4. Performing an initialization step such as loading firmware

+Similarly, when the network interface is no longer being used, it can be nice to undo any steps above.

+This process is referred to as power management in VintageNet even though the implementation may not actually affect power use.
+To use it, implement the `VintageNet.PowerManager` behaviour and register the implementation in your `config.exs`.

+Additionally, VintageNet runs a watchdog-like service for network devices that supply `VintageNet.PowerManager` implementations.
+If the watchdog is not pet within the timeout period (user-specified and defaults to 60 seconds), VintageNet powers the device off and and on.
+The VintageNet power management code supports mandatory minimum on and off times to prevent damage to hardware and also minimize pointless power cycling of hardware.

+While many network devices are fairly reliable and powering off and on seems unnecessary, it can save a trip to the field or a full device reboot.

+`VintageNet.info/1` shows the power management state for network interfaces that are using this feature.